cecyliaborek/cecyliaborek/README.md

 ## Hi there 👋 I'm Cecylia

-- based in Katowice, Poland 🥟
+- based in Katowice, Poland 🇵🇱
-- 👩‍💻 full-stack web developer
+- 👩‍💻 full-stack software engineer
-- 🤓 I love learning new things and technologies
+- 🤖 interested in applied AI
+- 📩 freelancer, open to projects & collaborations

-- let's connect on Linkedin [@ Cecylia Borek](https://www.linkedin.com/in/cecylia-borek-7b78b81b4/)
+Reach me on Linkedin [@ Cecylia Borek](https://www.linkedin.com/in/cecylia-borek-7b78b81b4/) or via email [cecylia.borek@gmail.com](mailto:cecylia.borek@gmail.com)

 <!--
 **cecyliaborek/cecyliaborek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.